-For more information on eating well with Parkinson’s disease, please visit the EPDA website.
+For more information on eating well with Parkinson’s disease, please visit Parkinson’s Europe website.

 Prep: Cook: Serves:

 US celebrity chef, author and philanthropist Chris Cosentino shares his favourite nutrition-packed recipe for braised dandelion greens – cooked with fragrant chilli and pecorino cheese

 When Chris Cosentino – a chef based in San Francisco, US – debuted on the US reality TV show ‘Top Chef Masters’, he was competing on behalf of the Michael J Fox Foundation for Parkinson’s Research.
 As the winner of the show’s fourth season, he raised US $141,000 for the charity.